quicwg/base-drafts/draft-ietf-quic-tls.md

 The endpoint toggles the value of the Key Phase bit, and uses the updated key and IV to protect all subsequent packets.

-An endpoint MUST NOT initiate a key update prior to having received a KEYS_READY frame in a packet from the current key phase.
-A subsequent key update can only be performed after the endpoint has successfully processed a KEYS_READY frame from a packet with a matching key phase.
+An endpoint MUST NOT initiate a key update prior to having received a KEYS_ACTIVE frame in a packet from the current key phase.
+A subsequent key update can only be performed after the endpoint has successfully processed a KEYS_ACTIVE frame from a packet with a matching key phase.
 This ensures that keys are available to both peers before another can be initiated.

-Once an endpoint has successfully processed a packet with the same key phase, it can send a KEYS_READY frame.
-Endpoints MAY defer sending a KEYS_READY frame after a key update (see {{key-update-old-keys}}).
+Once an endpoint has successfully processed a packet with the same key phase, it can send a KEYS_ACTIVE frame.
+Endpoints MAY defer sending a KEYS_ACTIVE frame after a key update (see {{key-update-old-keys}}).

 ## Responding to a Key Update

-An endpoint that sends a KEYS_READY frame can accept further key updates.
-A key update can happen even without seeing a KEYS_READY frame from the peer.
-If a packet is received with a key phase that differs from the value the endpoint used to protect the packet containing its last KEYS_READY frame, the endpoint creates a new packet protection secret for reading and the corresponding key and IV.
+An endpoint that sends a KEYS_ACTIVE frame can accept further key updates.
+A key update can happen even without seeing a KEYS_ACTIVE frame from the peer.
+If a packet is received with a key phase that differs from the value the endpoint used to protect the packet containing its last KEYS_ACTIVE frame, the endpoint creates a new packet protection secret for reading and the corresponding key and IV.
 An endpoint uses the same key derivation process as its peer uses to generate keys for receiving.